kubernetes/kubernetes/docs/volumes.md

 ## Pod portability
 Using HostDirectory may break pod portability across nodes if nodes have different images.
+If only one node has the right files, you could contrive to pin that pod to that minion, but if something happens to a minion with special data, then your pod cannot run.
+Prefer to use CachedDirectory or RemoteDirectory if possible.

 Using RemoteDirectory or CachedDirectory may cause pods to have different behavior on different invokations, and to write bad state which causes future invokations of the pod to crash.
 However, using any network-accessible state can cause this too.
+RemoteDirectory and CachedDirectory do allow pods to be mobile while exposing and reducing costs of installing large amounts of data.

 ## Scaling and migration